 6. If you have significant health challenges you are advised to consult with the Nursing Department.

-Applicants also have to satisfy Camosun's Institutional Admission Requirements.
+Applicants also have to satisfy Camosun's institution admission requirements as listed below.

 Students may meet the English proficiency requirement with one or more of the following alternatives.